tylergross97/pdx_somatic_variant_calling/README.md

 chr1	126113	C	A	.
 ```

-If it has a string ID, that ID corresponds to the BED region that variant overlaps.
+If a variant's HAMA_ID has a string ID, that ID corresponds to the BED region that variant overlaps.
 We can specifically query the variants that are present in the high-risk HAMA list (and therefore likely false positives) with the following command:

 ```
 bcftools view -i 'INFO/HAMA_ID!="."'
 IU112_S101.filtered.hama_annotated.vcf.gz | \